MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 }
 ```

-> You could use special values for your `production` environment via `config/production.json` config file
+> You could use special values for your `production` environment via `config/production.json` config file.
+You could even disable
+> the cache while working with the app locally by setting `cache.resolvers.enabled` config flag to `false`.

 Every author of the Extension can "mark" the provided Queries as "cacheable" by putting the `@cache` directive next to the corresponding
 queries in his Extension's GQL Schema.
 In some cases - you may disagree with these decisions and you may want to use